DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 - Original name was "Couplebreaker", which sounds a lot like "troublemaker", making the author always think of Olly Murs' song of the same name.
 - Session support was not requested, but to complete the feature, the modification included it anyway.
+- Header file was a last minute inclusion, when it was deliberated upon that couplebreak hardly gives any interaction, even though some would be greatly appreciated.